San Francisco 49ers vs. Atlanta Falcons NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - At home this year, San Francisco has two wins against the spread and is 2-4 overall.

-- This year, San Francisco has hit the over in four of six home games.
+- In six home games this year, San Francisco has hit the over four times.

-- Away from home, Atlanta is 5-2 overall and 4-3 against the spread.
+- This season away from home, Atlanta is 4-3 against the spread and 5-2 overall.

 Powered by Data Skrive.